 6. Aluminum Glazed Doors

 Aluminum has been one of the most common materials used in the construction world.
 A huge number of items like doors, windows, partitions, drape walls and much more aluminum is one metal that has been put to a large number of uses due to its lightweight.
 Aluminium frames for doors have the unique benefit of enduring tough ecological conditions.
 These frames are not impacted by termites and last for ages.

 7. Bamboo-Jute Composite Doors

 Go Sustainable With Doors

-While designing the perfect ‘Green Home’ or transforming the one you already own – one thing you would need to focus on is the doors.
+While designing the perfect ‘Green Home’ or transforming the one you already own – one thing you would need to focus on is the sustainable doors.
 Green doors play a huge role in home design as they automatically increase the energy efficiency of a home.